Bowls club set for centenary season

 Gethin has nominated Saint David’s Hospice Care as his president’s charity, with several events throughout the year being earmarked to raise funds.

-The first will be a pre-season Coffee Morning at 10.30am on Saturday, March 23, in the clubhouse.
+The first was a pre-season Coffee Morning at 10.30am last Saturday, March 23, in the clubhouse.

-This event will also give the club the opportunity to open their new bar area, which has been built through the closed season with the help of a grant from Abergavenny Rotary Club, for which the bowls club are very grateful.
+This event also gave the club the opportunity to open their new bar area, which has been built through the closed season with the help of a grant from Abergavenny Rotary Club, for which the bowls club are very grateful.

 The outdoor playing season will begin with the club’s Opening Day on Saturday, April 13.